 At this point, it’s time to wind down a little bit.
 The whole day has been on the go, aside from lunch, and it’s time to sit and get out of the heat.
 We’ll start this journey at the front of the park with Great Moments with Mr. Lincoln, a classic attraction full of Disney history.
 After this, walk over to Adventureland for another classic, Walt Disney’s Enchanted Tiki Room.
 Grab a Dole Whip while you wait for the show to start and then enjoy birds singing those sweet and catchy melodies.

 After the Tiki Room, head over to the Rivers of America and take the Mark Twain Riverboat for a loop around the river.
 While you’ll be outside in the sun, the riverboat is a little cooler being on the water.
 Find a nice place to sit on the boat or walk around and take photos.
-After a loop around the river, walk along the river front over to the New Orleans Square train station.
-It’s possible that your Big Thunder Mountain Railroad FastPass is available.
-If so, use it before the train, if not then hop on the Disneyland Railroad and do a full loop.
-Riding Many Adventures of Winnie the Pooh while in this area is an option here but isn’t essential.
-If you did use the Big Thunder FastPass before the train ride then take the train to Main Street instead of doing a full loop.
+After a loop around the river, walk along the river front over to Many Adventures of Winnie the Pooh.
+Finally, catch a ride on the Disneyland Railroad and do the full circle tour.
+It’s probably easiest to catch the train on Main Street but any of the stations will work.
+New Orleans Square is probably the hardest place to catch a ride.

 Dinner at Plaza Inn or Blue Bayou